-Phonetic techniques of the language game.
+Phonetic techniques of language games.
 What is sound writing: examples.
-Sound writing in literature
+Sound recording in literature

-The Russian language is famous all over the world for its beauty and richness.
-He earned fame thanks to the huge number of members of the active reserve.
+The Russian language is famous throughout the world for its beauty and richness.
+He earned fame thanks to the huge number of those included in the active reserve.

-In this article we will answer the question: "What is sound writing?".
+In this article we will answer the question: “What is sound recording?”
 This one is often found in the poetic works of Russian authors.

-Sound writing is a phonetic speech tool that gives a work a special artistic expressiveness.
+Sound recording is a phonetic speech device that gives a work special artistic expressiveness.
 It is based on the repetition of various phonetic combinations.
 This is a technique for enhancing the visual properties of the text.
-It helps to make the text more expressive, to create auditory images.
-For example, it can convey the sound of rain, the clatter of hooves, thunder.
+It helps to make the text more expressive and create auditory images.
+For example, it can convey the sound of rain, the clatter of hooves, or the sound of thunder.

 1. The author uses combinations of the same sounds in different words to achieve speech imagery.
-Consider an understandable example: "Reeds rustled in the wilderness."
-A repeated repetition of the sound "sh" is visible.
+Let's look at a clear example: “In the wilderness the reeds rustled.”
+Multiple repetitions of the sound “sh” are visible.

-4. They resort to several types of sound organization, supplementing with intonational features.
+4. They resort to several types of sound organization, supplementing with intonation features.

 We learned what sound writing is.
 And now let's move on to getting to know her techniques.